Search

 Overall, the disparities highlight a world that remains deeply unfair to women.
 Despite their substantial presence in various sectors and critical societal roles, women continue encountering significant barriers to equal opportunities and growth.
 The lack of supportive environments and persistent structural inequalities reflect a broader issue of gender injustice that needs to be addressed to create a truly equitable world where both women and men can thrive.

-A long way to go but many women in leadership is not a dream anymore
+A long way to go for women in lead

 In his 2024 International Women’s Day speech, UN Secretary-General António Guterres underscored the remarkable efforts of women worldwide who are breaking barriers and challenging gender stereotypes despite numerous obstacles.
 Their relentless pursuit of equality has been inspiring and painstaking, reflecting a significant commitment to creating a fairer world.
 Yet, the journey toward gender parity has been slow and arduous.